-This article is from TOS Vol. 6, No. 1.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 6, No. 1.

 More and more Americans are coming to recognize the superiority of private schools over government-run or “public” schools.
 Accordingly, many Americans are looking for ways to transform our government-laden education system into a thriving free market.
 As the laws of economics dictate, and as the better economists have demonstrated, under a free market the quality of education would soar, the range of options would expand, competition would abound, and prices would plummet.
 The question is: How do we get there from here?